Jmac217/hugotest/content/posts/Using-GraphQL-and-Express-js-to-Query-Users-from-MySQL-Database/index.md

 This project was quite the journey!
 Firstly used `NPM`, the default package manager for `Node.js`, to install the required dependencies for our `app` This included the `mysql` library, which we used to connect to the MariaDB database, and the `express-graphql` library, which allows us to use `GraphQL` with `Express.js`.
 We really started things off by setting up a `Dockerfile` to initialize the `Node.js` container named `my-app`.
 Then we created two files `server.js`, and `schema.js` to run our `Express server` which hosts the `GraphQL API` that we defined that GraphQL `schema.js` file and finally built and linked in the `MariaDB` database through a `docker-compose.yml` configuration.
 Fueled up our `MariaDB` with some mock-up `users`, John and Jane, and used a `GraphQL query` to pull their info from the database!

 Overall, working with `Podman` and setting up a `docker-compose` file was a great way to manage the different components of our project and make sure everything was running correctly.
 And using `NPM` to install the necessary packages for our server made it easy to get everything set up and running.
 It was definitely a learning experience, but in the end, we were able to get everything working and have a fully functional `GraphQL API`!

-One thing I wanted to point out in the way I've been thinking about Docker and GraphQL is that Docker works a lot like DNS, the system that maps human-readable domain names to IP addresses.
-Just as DNS allows you to access websites using friendly names like "google.com" instead of raw IP addresses, Docker allows you to access your app's containers using friendly names like "db" or "app" instead of raw IP addresses.
-This makes it easier to work with multiple containers and microservices.
-Thinking of it like this has helped me further enrich the experience of working with Podman.